go-iiif/go-iiif/README.md

    -uri=test.jpg
 ```

+Again, see the way we're mapping `/etc/go-iiif` to a local folder, like we do in the `iiif-server` Docker example?
+The same rules apply here.

 ### Amazon ECS

 I still find ECS to be a world of [poorly-to-weirdly documented](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/) strangeness.
 Remy Dewolf's
 [AWS Fargate: First hands-on experience and
 review](https://medium.com/@remy.dewolf/aws-fargate-first-hands-on-experience-and-review-1b52fca2148e)
 is a pretty good introduction.

+#### iiif-server

 What follows are non-comprehensive notes for getting `iiif-server` to work under
 ECS.
 The bad news is that it's fiddly (and weird, did I mention that?)
 The good